 What quite a few visitors do is hire a car for a day or so.
 There aren’t lots of roads so you get to know them pretty quickly, but it does give you the flexibility to pop around the island for different things.

 If you’re staying in Nelly Bay, it’s easy to go over and see the sunset at Horseshoe Bay, for instance.
-Or, if you want to do the Forts Walk, you don’t need to wait for the bus to get there, then wait for it to take you back.
+Or, if you want to do the Forts Walk, you don’t need to wait for the bus to get there, and then wait for it to take you back.

 You can get a range of cool small cars (I got a MINI convertible) from Isle Hires.